TonnyG95/Rock-Paper-Scissors/README.md

 Icon used on website are from [Iconfinder](https://www.iconfinder.com/)\
 HTML Testing is done with [W3c HTML Validator](https://validator.w3.org/)\
 CSS Testing is done with [W3c HTML Validator](https://jigsaw.w3.org/css-validator/)\
-Preformance and UX testing is done with [web.dev](https://web.dev/)\
+Performance and UX testing is done with [web.dev](https://web.dev/)\
-Responsive desing testing and screenshot of the page is done with [Am I Responsive](http://ami.responsivedesign.is/)
+Responsive design testing and screenshot of the page is done with [Am I Responsive](http://ami.responsivedesign.is/)

 ## Technics used

 - HTML
 - CSS
 - JavaScript